 Make sure the Bitsbox website works on the computers your students will use.

 Some school districts block unfamiliar websites for safety reasons.
 Go to bitsbox.com/code and click Build Apps Now.
 If you get an error message, ask your school's IT person to allow access to the following websites:

-How do I get my students started with Bitsbox?Do a Bitsbox Hour of Code!
-It's completely online and tailor-made for classrooms full of Bitsbox beginners.
+How do I get my students started with Bitsbox?Do our online sample apps!
+These are completely online and tailor-made for classrooms full of Bitsbox beginners.
 After that, you can order some Bitsbox printed materials to keep the party going.
 Have fun!

 How can my students run their apps on a tablet?Kids can easily run the apps they build on smartphones and tablets.
 Bitsbox apps are really just web pages; to run them on a device, you open the webpage in that device's web browser.
 The easiest way to "send" the web address to the device is by using a QR code reader to scan it right off the student's computer screen.
 Follow these steps:

 - Many smartphone Camera apps can read QR codes by default.
 If yours doesn't, you can install a QR code scanner app on your tablet or phone.
 These are two good, free options:

 Apple iOS: QR Code Reader and Barcode Scanner